0xEddie/space-tourism-brochure/README.md

 3. CSS organization

 One primitive strategy for organizing styling in an app is simply keeping everything in one big file.
 This is simple, but it can work.
-I decided against it was annoying to scroll through, and because I would have then had to add a class to each page.
-That class would be used to specify the background image relative url.
+I decided against it as I started to build out the site because was annoying to scroll through (which is a hint that something can be improved) That class would be used to specify the background image relative url.

 `TODO sample of keeping page styles together?`